DanielGoldfarb/pdpolygonapi/README.md

 Python API for Polygon.io returning Pandas Objects.

-This package provides a class, **`PolygonApi`** that provides methods for accessing polygon.io's REST API and returning data in various Pandas objects (e: DataFrame and/or Series).
+This package provides a class, **`PolygonApi`** that provides methods for accessing polygon.io's REST API and returning data in various Pandas objects (for example, DataFrames and/or Series).

 This package is in no way endorsed by, nor associated with, polygon.io or its ownership.